bashtage/arch/doc/source/index.rst

 - Univariate volatility models;
 - Bootstrapping;
 - Multiple comparison procedures;
-- Unit root tests; and
+- Unit root tests;
+- Cointegration Testing and Estimation; and
 - Long-run covariance estimation.

 Future plans are to continue to expand this toolbox to include additional